mealaud/mealaud.github.io/content/hobbies/writing/the-rocks-cry.md

 draft: false
 type:
 layout:
-summary: "Inspired by Ezekiel from the Chime-In Open Mic.
-He wrote \"The rocks do not cry for apocalypse.\""
+summary: "A story of rocks.
+(Inspired by Ezekiel from the Chime-In Open Mic.
+He wrote \"The rocks do not cry for apocalypse.\")"
 ---

 I've heard rocks are soft until you touch them.